 Vascularized Limbal Keratitis (VLK): Robert M. Grohe, OD, FAAO

-JE is a previous ten year daily wear PMMA wearer and current continuous (seven days) GP lens wearer.
+JE is a previous ten year daily wear PMMA wearer and current continuous (seven days) corneal GP lens wearer.
 The specific GP material worn is unknown and the information is unavailable.
-In the last week JE has become symptomatic with pain, photophobia, discharge and a white bump noticed by friends on his left eye.
-He thinks it also occurred before in the right eye.
+In the last week JE has become symptomatic with pain, photophobia, discharge and a white bump noticed by friends on his right eye.
+He thinks it also occurred previously in the left eye.

 Test Procedures/Fitting & Refitting, Lens Designs & Ordering

 OS: 20/20 -2 (mild photophobia)

 The right lens/cornea demonstrates slightly inferior decentration with < ½ mm movement with blink.
 The fluorescein pattern shows moderate central pooling, wide mid-peripheral bearing and low edge clearance.
 There is also a compression-indentation ring imprint remaining on the cornea when the lens is manually dislodged.
 The left contact lens shows a central position with 1-2mm movement and a mild central pooling, mild mid-peripheral bearing and a low edge clearance.

 OD: temporally, there is a whitish elevated limbal mass with a leash of vascularization surrounding and entering the mass.
 There are trace diffuse corneal and mild overlying superficial punctate keratitis (SPK), moderate arc-like SPK from the edge rubbing against the inner rim of the mass and a 1+ flare in the anterior chamber.